 The office is perhaps the most left behind space in home design.
 Instead of being a hub of organization and creativity, a lot of home offices are poorly planned afterthoughts.
-We know there are other rooms that guests spend more time in, places feel are more important to invest your budget on.
+We know there are other rooms that guests spend more time in and spaces you feel are more important to invest your budget on.
 We totally get it.
 But, as more and more people continue to shift toward working from home, it’s high time that the office got its fair share of attention!
 Here are some helpful ideas and tips on how to optimize and approach any in-home office space.

-Kid-Friendly Zone.
 Another helpful tip: If you have room, designate a kid-friendly corner in your office.
-In a perfect world office-time and parent-time would be separated, but we all know that things inevitably come up.
-Outfit your kid area with a little table, paper to draw and write on, and a few special office only toys.
+In a perfect world, office-time and parent-time would be separated, but we all know that things inevitably come up.
+Outfit your kid area with a little table, paper to draw and write on, and a few special office-only toys.
 This way if you have to do double duty, you can count on keeping the little ones entertained without your space becoming a disaster zone.

-Whether you’re designing a secluded work space or optimizing an office nook, your office should reflect your style.
+Whether you’re designing a secluded workspace or optimizing an office nook, your office should reflect your style.
 Working from home is meant to foster a more balanced professional and personal life.
-If you’re home office is leaving you less than inspired, take charge!
-And give us a call, we’d love to help you create a space that you’ll love to work from for years to come.
+If your home office is leaving you less than inspired, take charge!
+And, if you need a little help, give us a call.
+We’d love to help you create a space that you’ll love to work in for years to come.